asathoor/petj-mini-theme/README.md

 Mini WP Theme
 =============

+## A **WordPress in the Classroom** theme

+>This theme is one of the three themes I made for my book [WordPress in the Classroom](http://ipaper.ipapercms.dk/ErhvervsakademiAarhus/Forskningsrapportguides/wordpress-in-the-classroom/).
+The themes are not made for production.
+They are made for the classroom, that is for students, developers and teachers learning the [WordPress](http://www.wordpress.org) craft and code.

+## The petj-mini-theme

 Here's the most simple theme that I can imagine.
 It is possible to make a theme without a *functions.php* file, but it's better practise to add the stylesheet and scripts as demonstrated here.
 The markup is very basic, but you can add a more elaborate loop, e.g.

 ## Install the theme